Soldiers “Get a Grip” on suicide prevention at Fort Drum

 |0

-This work, Soldiers “Get a Grip” on suicide prevention at Fort Drum [Image 8 of 8], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers “Get a Grip” on suicide prevention at Fort Drum, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.